shivamtripathi200/All-Leetcode-Questions/README.md

 # All-Leetcode-Questions
-This is a repository which contain all leetcode questions along with their solutions
+This is a repository which contain all leetcode questions